-The aviation landscape in India is getting more and more colorful after the pandemic with multiple new changes happening.
-One of the major ones being the return of Jet Airways in the market.
-According to the Jalan Kalrock consortium, the successful resolution applicant of Jet Airways, the airline is positioned to recommence domestic operations in the first quarter of the calendar year 2022, after being grounded for more than two-and-ahalf years.
-Followed by the domestic operations, there are also plans to begin short-haul international operations by mid-2022, a statement by the consortium informed.
+According to the Jalan Kalrock consortium, the successful resolution applicant of Jet Airways, the airlines is positioned to recommence domestic operations in the first quarter of the calendar year 2022, after being grounded for more than two-and-a-half years.
+Followed by the domestic operations, the consortium also plans to begin short-haul international operations by mid-2022, a statement by the consortium informed.

-The airline has to come back with a revamped strategy, not only because of the cash burnt that it encountered, and the two plus years gap that it has had, but also the pandemic.
+The airline has to come back with a revamped strategy, not only because of the cash burnt that it encountered, the two plus years gap that it has had, but also the pandemic.
 Post pandemic industry is different from what it was and the airline must strategise in compliance with the new normal.
-While there might be some initial hiccups as the industry is dealing with the after effects of the coronavirus, in route ahead for the Indian aviation industry, it promises to have bright sunny and clear skies.
-Jet’s revival, in the already booming Indian aviation industry, would be an interesting highlight.
+While there might some initial hiccups as the industry is dealing with the after effects of the coronavirus, in route ahead for the Indian aviation industry promises to have bright sunny and clear skies.
+Jet's revival in the already booming Indian aviation industry would be an interesting highlight.

 Murari Lal Jalan, Lead Member of the Jalan Kalrock Consortium is the proposed Non-Executive Chairman of Jet Airways while Captain Sudhir Gaur, Accountable Manager, has been appointed as the acting CEO of the company.
 A seven-member monitoring committee, including members appointed by the Consortium and the lenders, is also expected to shortly begin with the management of the day-to-day affairs of the airline till the resolution process is complete.